kaplayjs/kaplay/CONTRIBUTING.md

 ## Documentation

-Most kaboom docs are written in `src/types.ts` as [jsDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) above each kaboom component entry.
+Most KAPLAY docs are written on every component file in `src/components`, and `src/types.ts` as [jsDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) above each KAPLAY component entry.

 **Help on improving the documentation is appreciated!
 Thank you for contributing!**